icons8/lunacy-docs/docs/index.md

 # Styling

-You can change styling options for each object of your document.
-All styling properties for objects are available in Inspector.
-If you decided to remove styling, you need to select an object and click the '-' button.
+You can change the styling options for each object in your document.
+All styling properties for your objects are available in the Inspector.
+If you decide to remove styling from an object, you need to select the object and hit the ‘-‘ button.

 ![Change styling](public/mAz4bmww76HilrhUizdqvw_img_42.png)

 ## Color Picker

-Choosing, saving colors
+Choose and save colors.

 ![Color picker allows you to choose and save colors](public/mAz4bmww76HilrhUizdqvw_img_14.png)